mirukana/mirage/README.md

 For Flatpak users, this will be *~/.var/app/io.github.mirukana.mirage/config/mirage* instead.

-The config folder where *settings.json* is located can be overriden by setting the `MIRAGE_CONFIG_DIR` environment variable.
+The config folder where *accounts.json* and  *settings.json* is located can be overriden by setting the `MIRAGE_CONFIG_DIR` environment variable.

-The user data folder where *themes*, saved encryption data and other files are saved can be overriden with `MIRAGE_DATA_DIR`.
+The user data folder where *themes*, encryption data and interface states are saved can be overriden with `MIRAGE_DATA_DIR`.

+The cache folder where downloaded files and thumbnails are saved can be overriden with `MIRAGE_CACHE_DIR`.

 The `theme` setting can be: